mesosphere/dcos-docs-site/pages/dkp/kaptain/2.0.0/install/index.md

 ## Before you begin

 Kaptain is a DKP Catalog application.
 To use it, add it to your repository and then deploy it on selected workspaces.
 No downloads are necessary for networked environments.
-For user deploying to air-gapped environments, refer to the [download][download] page.
+For users deploying to air-gapped environments, refer to the [download][download] page.

 You can deploy Kaptain to single and multi-cluster environments.
 The difference between these setups is the following: In a single-cluster environment (with an Essential license), you deploy on one Management cluster only.
 In a multi-cluster environment (with an Enterprise license), Kaptain is deployed to either one or several Managed clusters or to Attached clusters.